Anisote/alasource.info/README.md

     - Sparkle help button some seconds when the website is displayed
     - Sort stars in the other way
     - Display the compact mode information message at the bottom of the website
-  - Bugs
-    - When the video is over, close the video
-    - Compact mode information message has a padding
 - FAQ Panel
 - Contact Panel
   - Contact page doesn't work anymore